DavidMercier/NIMS/doc/models.rst

-The following parts give a short overview of models existing in the literature used for the extraction of mechanical properties of homogeneous bulk materials from indentation experiments with conical indenters.
+The following parts give a short overview of models existing in the literature used for the extraction of mechanical properties of homogeneous bulk materials from indentation experiments with conical (sharp) indenters.

 Please look at the ISO standard (ISO 14577 - 1 to 3), to perform nanoindentation tests on bulk material.